maelpaul/JavaScript_Project_S6/README.md

 The main file is launched with the following command :
 - `node src/main.js`

-The commands to generate and to see the viewer are :
+The commands to generate and to see the viewer are (parcel has to be installed) :
 - `make gen`
 - `npm start`
 - `lauch your browser and open this link : http://localhost:1234/`